-Verilog is an actively used programming language created in 1984.
+Verilog is an actively used hardware description language created in 1984.
 Verilog, standardized as IEEE 1364, is a hardware description language (HDL) used to model electronic systems.
 It is most commonly used in the design and verification of digital circuits at the register-transfer level of abstraction.
 It is also used in the verification of analog circuits and mixed-signal circuits, as well as in the design of genetic circuits..
 Read more on Wikipedia...

 - Verilog ranks in the top 5% of languages